biocore/BIRDMAn/docs/diagnosing_model.rst

 PSIS-LOO-CV
 -----------

 Pareto-smoothed importance sampling leave-one-out cross-validation (PSIS-LOO-CV, referred to informally as LOO) estimates the (log) pointwise predictive density.
 This can be thought of as an estimation of traditional leave-one-out cross validation, which is often very computationally expensive for Bayesian models.
-To calculate this metric, one must generate posterior predictive values in the Stan code and specify this variable when calling ``to_inference_object``.
+To calculate this metric, one must generate posterior predictive values in the Stan code and specify this variable when calling ``to_inference``.

 The expected log pointwise predictive density ``elpd`` is the sum of the posterior draws log likelihood values.
 The objective is to maximize this value (closer to 0).
 However, it is important to note that this is more useful as a relative measure.
 All other things being equal, a model with a higher ``elpd`` better predicts feature counts.